ZoriaRPG/Zelda-Classic-2.future-2.54/README.md

 Homepage:
 http://zeldaclassic.com

-The latest stable release of Zelda Classic is 2.50.2.
-Current and previous releases of Zelda Classic can be downloaded at: http://zeldaclassic.com/downloads.php
+The Beta sources for Zelda Classic [2.future] v2.54 Current and previous releases of Zelda Classic can be downloaded at: http://zeldaclassic.com/downloads.php

 # License